 Thesis - Open Access

 This study uses a strain theory approach to examine the barriers to community reentry faced by individuals being released from county detention facilities.
 Individuals who are reentering the community from jail face a variety of challenges, particularly when trying to access community resources.
 In almost every community, barriers to offender reentry include, but are not limited to, housing, benefit acquisition, healthcare, access to medications, identification, transportation, mental health treatment, substance abuse treatment and employment.
 While there has certainly been an increase in the amount of programs and services available for former offenders, research analysis presented here will identify what these barriers are, who they affect and why they are so monumental.
 Through qualitative research, the barriers to reentry that will be focused on throughout this study include (a) access to healthcare services, (b) access to substance abuse treatment, (c) housing and (d) employment, four major challenges to an offenders' successful reentry, and whether or not easing or eliminating these barriers have any effect on recidivism.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Russell, Kelly J., "Examining Barriers to Reentry Faced By Offenders in a Metropolitan County Jail and Community Setting" (2013).
-All Regis University Theses.
+Regis University Student Publications.
 228.